troglobit/troglobit.github.io/content/projects/mrouted.markdown

 Patches from all over the Internet, including OpenBSD, have been integrated.

-In 2020, v4.0 was finally released after another 10 years of hard work.
+In 2020, v4.0 and v4.1 were finally released after another 10 years of
+hard work.
 The most important news include:

    * A new command line tool, `mroutectl` to control and query status
+   * Support for automatically detecting `altnet`, secondary addresses
    * Support for IGMPv3

 ----